 Robinson-Fitzgerald returned to the indie world in 2000, restarting her own PR company.
 Clients included the Deftones, System of a Down (Toxicity/2001), Slayer (God Hates Us All/2001), and Marc Geiger’s visionary and ground-breaking internet company, ARTISTdirect.

 Robinson-Fitzgerald spent 2001 - 2003 running the publicity department at ARTISTdirect, working closely with Marc Geiger and Ted Field, but in 2003, returned to the independent consultant world to stay.

-Even after more than 40-years, Robinson-Fitzgerald still loves being a publicist and is of the opinion that the times we are living in today just have to be as exciting and innovative as were the days during the Industrial Revolution.
+Even after more than all these years, Robinson-Fitzgerald still loves being a publicist and is of the opinion that the times we are living in today just have to be as exciting and innovative as were the days during the Industrial Revolution.